-Summer camp registration will be done online for summer 2020.
+Summer camp registration for summer 2021 is entered online.
 Troop youth rosters, entered online, are due by March 15.
 Unit registration numbers as of March 15 will be used to assess eligibility to "hold" a site (minimum of 10 Scouts required) and determine available space for sharing a site, if needed.